OAkaiO/BrettspielVerein/README.md

 - docker-compose

 ### Run the application locally
 First, prepare the `.env` file by copying and renaming the `.env.example` file.
-To run the website in a local environment, simply run `docker-compose up -d`.
+Then build the server image by running the `build.sh` in `./docker/server` (This needs to be repeated whenever new PHP dependencies are added to composer.json).
+Then, to run the website in a local environment, simply run `docker-compose up -d` from within the projects root folder (the one containing folders `app`, `db`, etc.).
 This will set up a local PHP server and the SMTP mock server to check the mails, as well as the MySQL DB.

 The website will be available on 'localhost:80' and the mail server GUI is available on 'localhost:3000'.
 The DB can be connected to with any data base viewer under port 3306 with user `root` and password `example`.

+### Running liquibase
+[Liquibase](https://docs.liquibase.com/) is used to handle database updates.
+To work with it

 ## Release the website
 ### Build the release